 It was already evening when some men passing by saw the wealthy Peter Munk lying on the ground.

-They turned him over and over to see whether there was still life in him, but for a long time looked in vain.
+They turned him over and over to see whether there was still

 At length one of them went into the house, fetched some water and sprinkled some on his face.